jeff-hykin/universify/story.md

 If compilation was okay, I would use Justine's **much more impressive** [αcτµαlly pδrταblε εxεcµταblε](https://justine.lol/ape.html) AKA [Cosmopolitan](https://github.com/jart/cosmopolitan).
 If you have not heard of the project, it is a must-read!

 This post is about human readable/editable scripts that:
-- Work out of the box on every major operating system
+- Work on a fresh install of every major operating system
-- Have **the logic** in one language
+- Have **the logic** in one language (not an OS specific language)
-- Extemely reliable, with no system side effects
+- Extremely reliable, with no system side effects or collisions
-- And have instant access to massive ecosystem of 3rd party libraries.
+- And the scripts have access to massive ecosystem of 3rd party libraries.

-### The Next Step
+## Part 2: One Language - all Operating Systems

+Lets adapt our hello world.
+We want at least the "hello world" part to be in one language.

-To make this hello world worthy of being called "universal" the next logical step would be to get bash or powershell running on the opposite system (e.g. bash on Windows or powershell on Linux/Mac).
-This would cause bash or powershell to become the world's first universal scripting language. file bash or powershell to become the world's first universal scripting language.  absurd -- introducing a third language thereby requiring the script's syntax to simultaniously be valid bash, valid powershell and valid as that third language.
+The next logical step would be to get either bash or powershell running on the opposite system (e.g. bash on Windows or powershell on Linux/Mac).

+Yes, that *would* be the next logical step... maybe a little too logical.

+The only other option would be absurd.
+Why?
+Because it would require our script to simultaniously be valid bash, valid powershell and valid in some third language.
+Two languages is hard as it is, doing only "hello world" in three languages simultaneously would be masochist territory, but finding a way for all general-purpose programs to fit into a three way polyglot without compilation?
+You'd need some kind of mental disorder to even try that option.

 <br><br>

-## Part 2: Cramming in a 3rd Language
+### Cramming in a 3rd Language

+So what is the worlds first universal scripting language?

-Some will object to this.
+Some will object to my answer.

 They will say "Jeff, it didn't have to be this way".
-We, as programmers, have a lot of choices in syntax: indent-based Python, end-based Ruby, C-style languages, ~~Haskell~~ Elixir.
-Thanks to some hacks, we could even try to use Zig, Go, or Rust for this "script" ([Rust supports shebangs by the way](https://stackoverflow.com/a/41325202/4367134)).
-So, how many have a sytax compatible with bash and powershell?
+There are many syntaxes available to us as programmers: indent-based Python, end-based Ruby, C-style languages, Elixir, ~~Haskell~~ (I don't have that kind of disorder).
+Thanks to some hacks (later), we could even try Zig, Go, or Rust for this "script" ([Rust supports shebangs by the way](https://stackoverflow.com/a/41325202/4367134)).

-I don't know.
-I just know there is at least one.
+How many have a sytax compatible with bash and powershell?

+At least one 😁.

-Some will say "There must be another".
+"There must be another", some will say.
 Maybe they are right.
-But deep down, you and I both know it is fate.

-The world's first universal script could only ever be one language:
+But deep down, you and I both know it was fate.
+It could only ever be one language:
 - The language destined from birth to rule over all languages.
 - The language no programmer can truly escape.
 - The language that crashes iPhones, CloudFlare, Teslas, and homemade websites alike.